opensourcefeed/opensourcefeed.github.io/distribution-starbuntu.md

 - detailed assistance for the entire Starbuntu software
 - a forum on its home page for questions and answers, suggestions and bug reports
 - with TinyCore a boot alternative to a small but efficient operating system to backup or repair Starbuntu

+With a recent update, Starubuntu offers a first-class experience for the Italian locale.
+In addition to English, the distribution and official website are now available in the Italian locale.
+Further details are available on [StarUbuntu Italian website](https://die-starfingers.de/Starbuntu/it/index.html).